Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Idempotent Lemma

 \begin{proof}[Proof of Lemma~\ref{lem:induced-dcw}] Let $\ell=\max(\dcw(G),\rank{G,H})$.
 Our goal is to show that the definable cliquewidth of $H$ is bounded by a function of $\ell$.
 By definition of definable cliquewidth, there is a decomposer $\mathcal{D}$ which produces at least one output on $G$.
 From the Backwards Translation Theorem applied to the sentence ``true'' it follows that the domain of the decomposer $\mathcal{D}$, i.e.~those graphs where it produces at least one output, is \mso definable, say by a sentence $\varphi$.
 Apply the \mso Pumping Lemma to $\varphi$ and the graph $H \subseteq G$, yielding a graph $G'\supseteq H$ in the domain of $\mathcal{D}$ such that $H$ is an induced subgraph of $G'$ and the number of vertices in $G'-H$ is bounded by a constant $m$ depending only on $\ell$.
 By the discussion after the \mso Pumping Lemma, the constant $m$ can be effectively computed.

 Since $G'$ is in the domain of $\mathcal{D}$, we have that $\mathcal{D}$ applied on $G'$ produces at least one output, say $t$.
-By the definition of a decomposer, $t$ is a clique decomposition of $G'$.
-Then, a clique decomposition of $H$ can be obtained from $G'$ by removing all leaves of $t$ corresponding to the vertices of $G'-H$, and performing straightforward cleaning operations.
+By the definition of a decomposer, $t$ is a cliquewidth decomposition of $G'$.
+Then, a cliquewidth decomposition of $H$ can be obtained from $G'$ by removing all leaves of $t$ corresponding to the vertices of $G'-H$, and performing straightforward cleaning operations.

 We now construct a decomposer for $H$ as follows.
 First, we copy any vertex of the graph $m$ times, and using coloring and interpretation we (nondeterministically) turn $H$ into $G'$.
-Then, we apply $\mathcal{D}$ to $G'$, yielding some clique decomposition $t$ of $G'$.
-By the Transfer Lemma, we can assume that the original relations are preserved on the leaves of $t$.
-Therefore, we can now remove the leaves of $t$ corresponding to vertices of $G'-H$ and perform the clean-up operations; it is straightforward to see that this can be done by means of an \mso transduction. \end{proof}
+Then, we apply $\mathcal{D}$ to $G'$, yielding some cliquewidth decomposition $t$ of $G'$.
+By the Transfer Lemma, we can assume that the original relations are preserved on the leaves of~$t$.
+Therefore, we can now remove the leaves of $t$ corresponding to vertices of $G'-H$ and perform the clean-up operations; it is easy to see that this can be done by means of an \mso transduction. \end{proof}